boldbi/boldbi-docker/README.md

      -d syncfusion/boldbi:4.2.68
 ```
 ## ... via `docker-compose`
 You can use Docker Compose to easily run Bold BI in an isolated environment built with Docker containers.
-Please refer to [this guide](docs/Multi-image.md) to delploy boldbi Advanced docker compose environment.
+Please refer to [this guide](docs/Multi-image.md) to deploy Bold BI in an advanced docker compose environment.

 Bold BI accepts the following  Environments.
 | Name                          | Description   |